-It’s finally summer!
-After a long winter of hibernating indoors, it’s finally time to take to the beaches, the boats and the ballparks.
+After a long winter of hibernating indoors and staying home more than usual due to COVID-19, it’s finally time to get outside in the sun more.
 For men, though, it’s also time to take a look at your health.
-June is Men’s Health Month, and that makes it the perfect time to make sure your body is ready for the fun that’s ahead.
+June is Men’s Health Month — the perfect time to make sure your body is ready for the fun that’s ahead.

 No matter your age, here are five ways to stay healthy in the summer sun.

 Before you head out on your summer adventures, don’t forget to put on sunscreen.
 Depending on your complexion, moderate sunburn can occur within minutes.

 Skin cancer is the most common cancer among men and recent studies have found that more than 8,000 men will die each year from melanoma.

 Applying sunscreen regularly and to all areas of exposed skin is critical in preventing all forms of skin cancer.
 Make sure you are applying sunscreen to get the often forgotten places such as the ears, the tops of your feet and, if you’ve got short hair, your hairline and the back of your neck.
 Be especially careful between the hours of 10 a.m. and 4 p.m., as that’s when the sun’s rays are the strongest.
 Sunscreen should be applied every two hours.

 As the temperature rises, so does your body’s need for water.

 According to the American Heart Association, staying hydrated is critical for your body’s health.
 Dehydration can lead to headaches, dizziness and, eventually, heat stroke.
 The amount of water a person needs while in the sun depends on a variety of factors, including the temperature and a person’s weight and health history.